Berkeley Educators for Equity and Excellence (BE3) MA/Credential Program

 BE3 prepares teachers who are committed to co-creating powerful and enriching classrooms that embody the values, relationships, and experiences of a more just world.
 (From the BE3 Identity Statement.
 See below for the full statement.)

 Berkeley is a place where the brightest minds from across the globe come together to explore, ask questions, solve problems, and improve the world.
 We are a public university committed to the public good.
 Key to this commitment is the improvement of education by creating knowledge, developing dispositions toward inquiry and critique, and helping develop superb educators dedicated to equity and excellence.

 The Graduate School of Education has developed the Berkeley Educators for Equity and Excellence (BE3), an 18-month teacher education program in which candidates earn both a teaching credential and a master’s of arts degree under different pathways.
 Students choose one pathway from either the Elementary or Secondary programs.

 > Multiple Subject Credential + MA in education

 > Science Credential + MA in education

-Jake Disston (Secondary: Math Credential + MA in education; and Science Credential + MA in education)
+Jake Disston, Math and Science Pathways Director (Secondary Math Credential + MA in education; and Science Credential + MA in education)